p030610/p030610/README.md

 # About me.
-I'm an undergraduate at Ajou University majoring in Software & Computer Engineering (2020–), interested in computer graphics and vision.
-I work on the intersection of motion, optics, imaging, geometry, and machine learning.
+I'm an undergraduate at Ajou University majoring in Software & Computer Engineering (2020–).
+I study computational imaging and geometry-aware learning for reconstructing motion and appearance from real-world visual measurements.

 ### Education